How have these award-winning marketers adapted their strategies, teams and businesses to capitalise on a changed global, B2B industry.

 “[The marketing department] has worked along a performance modelling approach, which has worked well given our simple portfolio and funnel,” said Mark.
 “We get leads, we convert them.
 But that changed in the pandemic because it changed our we work—there were no in-person meetings or events.

 “Far from being a negative that actually supported our ambitions, and now, as part of our wider transformation, we are shifting from a lead generation focus to demand generation; we’re getting very account based.”

 This shift has meant Nutanix has had to get comfortable being uncomfortable.
 Buyer behaviour has become increasingly erratic, compared to pre-pandemic levels, and establishing intent requires more data—and patience.
 Mark’s focus therefore is to build a marketing engine to understand intent throughout the funnel within a post-pandemic world.

 “It’s been a busy pandemic,” he remarked, wryly.

 The same could also be said for Sakina Najmi.
 Since joining Tractable at the beginning of the year, she has taken what was then a two-person team into a fabled unicorn, far outstripping her initial remit to ‘double the company revenue’.

-“My previous role was a legacy organization and my main role was to digitize its various services, tools and strategies,” she said, “but they were incredibly slow…until the pandemic hit and everything became digitized overnight!
+“My previous role was a legacy organisation and my main role was to digitise its various services, tools and strategies,” she said, “but they were incredibly slow...until the pandemic hit and everything became digitised overnight!
 My work was done for me.

 “Tractable didn’t have a large marketing team—in fact, I’m its first marketing leader—but I do have a blank sheet from which to work.
 I’ve implemented Salesforce, marketing automation tools, and ABM.
 We’re just getting started, but yes, so far marketers have had an interesting journey.”